bartwell/kick/README.md

 #### Providers

 Overlay modules can populate categories automatically through `OverlayProvider`s.
-By default `OverlayModule` registers the built-in `PerformanceOverlayProvider`, which exposes CPU and memory usage in the "Performance" category whenever the floating panel is visible.【F:module/logging/overlay/src/commonMain/kotlin/ru/bartwell/kick/module/overlay/OverlayModule.kt†L30-L55】【F:module/logging/overlay/src/commonMain/kotlin/ru/bartwell/kick/module/overlay/core/provider/PerformanceOverlayProvider.kt†L25-L87】
+By default `OverlayModule` registers the built-in `PerformanceOverlayProvider`, which exposes CPU and memory usage in the "Performance" category whenever the floating panel is visible.

 Pass custom providers to `OverlayModule` to emit additional metrics: